 - 3/4 cup unsulphured molasses

-- 1. Whisk together the flour, baking soda, salt, ginger, cinnamon, cloves, and nutmeg in a medium bowl.
+- In a large bowl, whisk together the flour, baking soda, salt, ginger, cinnamon, cloves, and nutmeg.

-- 6. Bake the cookies for 6 minutes.
-Remove the sheets from the oven and tap them firmly on the counter.
-Rotate the sheets 180° and return them to the oven until the gingerbread cookies are crisp, 6 to 8 minutes.
-Transfer the sheets to wire racks to cool completely.
+- Bake the cookies for 6 minutes.
+Remove the sheets from the oven and firmly tap the bottom of the baking sheet on the counter.
+Rotate the sheets 180 degrees and return them to the oven until the gingerbread cookies are crisp at the edges, 6 to 8 minutes.
+Transfer the baking sheets to wire racks to cool completely.

-- 7. If desired, pipe a face and buttons and whatever else you choose onto the gingerbread cookies with Royal Icing.
+- If desired, pipe a face and buttons and whatever else you choose onto the gingerbread cookies with royal icing.